sinedied/a11y-ai/README.md

 ## Known limitations

 - Issue scanning is only supported for HTML files, not for JS/TS components (but fixing is supported)
-- `--gpt-diff` options is experimental and may not work well in some cases
+- `--gpt-diff` options is experimental and may not work well in some cases, as the patch may fail to be applied at the right places